 How do I book tickets to the Opening and Closing Night Galas?

 Tickets to the Opening and Closing Night Galas will be available for booking, on a first come, first served basis, as soon as your booking opens.
-A limited number of tickets will also be made available to the Closing Night Party.

 How do I get my tickets?